Coal India betting big on renewables: Piyush Goyal

-NEW DELHI Coal India Ltd, the world's largest miner of the dirty fuel, will generate 1 gigawatt (GW) of renewable electricity this year as part of its plan to produce as much as 10 GW clean power in total, Piyush Goyal, Minister for Coal, Power and Renewable Energy, said on Thursday.
+NEW DELHI (Reuters) - Coal India Ltd, the world's largest miner of the dirty fuel, will generate 1 gigawatt (GW) of renewable electricity this year as part of its plan to produce as much as 10 GW clean power in total, Piyush Goyal, Minister for Coal, Power and Renewable Energy, said on Thursday.

 State companies such as Coal India and NTPC Ltd, the country's biggest thermal power producer, are planning to aggressively spend on solar projects under Prime Minister Narendra Modi's personal push for renewable energy.